Skip to main content

 Male Hormonal Optimization

 For men experiencing andropause, the primary intervention is Testosterone Replacement Therapy (TRT).
 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate.
-By restoring testosterone to an optimal range, TRT can directly improve sleep architecture, increasing the amount of and REM sleep while reducing sleep fragmentation.
+By restoring testosterone to an optimal range, TRT can directly improve sleep architecture, increasing the amount of deep sleep and REM sleep while reducing sleep fragmentation.

 A comprehensive protocol includes ancillary medications to maintain balance within the endocrine system.
 Gonadorelin is often used to preserve the body’s natural testosterone production signal from the brain, and an aromatase inhibitor like Anastrozole may be used to manage the conversion of testosterone to estrogen, preventing potential side effects.